jundalisay/superb/content/en/research/mao/quotations/chapter-10.md

 It should be done on the following lines:

 1. The leading bodies of the Party must give a correct line of guidance and find solutions when problems arise, in order to establish themselves as centres of leadership.
 2. The higher bodies must be familiar with the situation in the lower bodies and with the life of the masses so as to have an objective basis forcorrect guidance.
 3. No Party organization at any level should make casual decisions in solving problems.
 Once a decision is reached, it must be firmly carried out.
 4. All decisions of any importance made by the Party's higher bodies must be promptly transmitted to the lower bodies and the Party rank and file…
 5. The lower bodies of the Party and the Party rank and file must discuss the higher bodies' directives in detail in order to understand their meaning thoroughly and decide on the methods of carrying them out.

-"On Correcting Mistaken Ideas in the Party" (December 1929), Selected Works, Vol. I,
+"On Correcting Mistaken Ideas in the Party" (December 1929), Selected Works, Vol. I, p.
-p.
 109.*

 Note:
 1. Yenan was the headquarters of the Central Committee of the Communist Party of China from January 1937 to March 1947; Sian was the centre of the reactionary rule of the Kuomintang in north-western China.
-Comrade Mao Tse-tung cited the two cities as symbols of revolution and counter-revolution.
+Mao cited the 2 cities as symbols of revolution and counter-revolution.